Detailed search

 NDBI034Multimedia Retrieval 42/1 C+Ex

-5. Databases - formal foundations and query languages
+5. Formal foundations of database systems and query languages

-Relational calculi, relational algebras.
+Domain relational calculus, relational algebra.
 Relational completeness.
 Safe expressions, equivalences of relational query languages.
 Transitive closure of relation.
 Semantics of SQL.
 SQL standards.
 Object extension of relational data model.
-Text databases – Boolean and vector models, searching and indexing, query result ranking, top-k operator.
+Text databases Boolean and vector models, searching and indexing, query result ranking, top-k operator.
 Datalog.
 Recursion in SQL.
 XML data model.
-RDF data model, SPARQL query language.
-Similarity search in multimedia databases, metric indexes for similarity search.
-Preference modeling and querying.
+RDF data model and its serialization, SPARQL query language, RDF Schema and reasoning/inference.
+Similarity search in multimedia databases, feature extraction and modeling, metric indexes for similarity search.

 Recommended courses